jmdeboer/droste/README.md

 Other versions and OSes might work, who knows, YMMV.

-The Vagrantfile has hardcoded settings for memory and number of CPUs.
-Memory is automatically adjusted, so you can change it to whatever you want.
-Changing the number of CPUs only has an effect on the top level, each new VM will use the setting from github.
-Maybe I'll find an elegant solution.
+The Vagrantfile has settings for initial memory allocations.
+Memory is automatically adjusted on deeper levels, so you can change it to whatever you want.
+Use of a single CPU is enforced, using multiple CPUs messes up the nested virtualization.

 ### Does this perform?